 - Candidates who wish to enlist a senior scholar to review their work should reach agreement with the mentor in advance of the application.
 The senior scholar’s name must be provided on the application and a short plan for review of the applicant’s work should be provided at the end of the narrative proposal.
 The mentor will be required to provide a brief written review of the awardee’s accomplishments on the project to the Office of the Provost.

 - A letter of support from the unit executive officer, explaining why a semester of teaching release will advance the candidate’s case toward promotion to full professor and including a statement that the applicant’s department is willing to grant the requested teaching release.

 All applications will be acknowledged via email, and all applicants and their unit Executive Officers will be notified of the outcome by email.

-Questions concerning the program can be sent to Bill Bernhard, Associate Provost for Faculty Development.
+Questions concerning the program can be sent to Bill Bernhard, Vice Provost for Academic Affairs.